A Case for Gold – the Value in Kerr Mines

 We’re not the only gold bugs who’ve shown an interest in Kerr Mines.
 Precious metals guru Eric Sprott holds a 9.4% position and one thing you can say about Sprott is, he’s a savvy-investor, when it comes to gold stocks.

-Kerr Mines is sitting on over 8 million dollars in cash and just started on Phase 1 of the Surface Drilling at Copperstone Mine in Northern Arizona, which is a late-stage development and former producer of gold.
+Kerr Mines is sitting on over 8 million dollars in cash and just revealed positive drilling results at Copperstone Mine in Northern Arizona, which is a late-stage development and former producer of gold.
 Copperstone consists of an 11,800-acre land package that historically produced 500,000 ounces of gold.
 The technical information has been prepared in accordance with the Canadian regulatory requirements set out in NI 43-101 and reviewed and approved by Michael R. Smith, Registered Geologist.